yucongalicechen/Predicting-House-Prices-in-King-County/README.md

 For the full project, please see the attached pdf.

-(Note that the sections of "boxplot" and "scatterplot" in order to reduce the file size.)
+(Note that the sections of "Boxplot" and "Scatterplot" were removed in order to reduce the file size.)

 ## References
 https://www.kaggle.com/swathiachath/kc-housesales-data?select=kc_house_data.csv